allen050883/Docker/README.md

 # Docker
-This is for how to make docker and upload in the docker hub.
+This is how to make docker and upload in the docker hub.
 Following the steps in Docker製作.